 When to Water Your Lawn in Florida

 It has been proven that lawn damage is caused more often by overwatering than by underwatering.
 Weeds and diseases are examples of problems caused by excessive watering.
 Based on the average program calculations, we recommend the following schedule for each zone.
-The operating times reflect the fact that spray-heads deliver more water than rotor sprinklers.
-This irrigation duration should allow for a deeper development of turf roots, greater soil moisture storage, and promote a more drought-tolerant turf.
-It is best to water your lawn during the morning hours before sunrise, approximately 4 a.m. to 8 a.m.
+Following this irrigation schedule and duration should allow for a deeper development of turf roots, greater soil moisture storage, and promote a more drought-tolerant turf.
+As a note, always remember to observe local water restrictions and regulations.

 - Front: Zone-(rotors) : 30 to 40 minutes